 I will even report you as spam in some more serious cases.
 It works the other way too.

 Think twice before bothering me as an “best Seo expert” with 1000 dofollow sites.

 When I see a new user who contributes great content from day one I will eagerly check him out an visit his site.
 There I will pick up some good content and share it myself.

-It’s not selfish media, it’s social media, so you fail when you’re selfish.
+It’s not selfish media!
+It’s social media.
+Thus you fail when you’re selfish.

 * Creative Commons image by Lee Haywood